 Race Results

-oTraining Area: How to ensure the race sheet is completed correctly in the FINISHING ORDER columns by finish places with chronological time, by class.
+oTraining Topics: How to ensure the race sheet is completed correctly in the FINISHING ORDER columns by finish places with chronological time, by class.
 Picture communication to the club members Whatsapp "Tamesis Club Sailing".

 oRationale: To post up results correctly and ensure race sheets are available for the Class Captains to update results.

-Phase 6: Post-Race and End of Day Shutdown
+Phase 6: Post-Race and End of Day Shutdown (OOD + Box)

 The final training phase covers administrative duties and site security.